Local Development

 go run cmd/server/main.go

-The API starts on http://localhost:8080.
-It uses SQLite by default when no DATABASE_URL environment variable is set, storing data in a local grit.db file.
+The API starts on http://localhost:8080 and stores data in a local grit.db file.

 Hot Reload